SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <span style="font-family:Times;font-style:Italic;font-size:34px;">XI.
 A Virgin or Young Woman?</span>

+This controversy doesn't necessarily take away from the prophecy of Christ's virgin birth, but it sure is suspect and I personally don't care for what some of the newer versions are doing.
+Here is a [comparison](https://www.biblegateway.com/verse/en/Isaiah%207:14).

 > Therefore the Lord Himself will give you a sign: Behold, the <span style="font-weight:Bold;color:Green;">virgin</span> shall conceive and bear a Son, and shall call His name Immanuel. &mdash; Isaiah 7:14 NKJV (New King James Version)

 > Therefore the Lord himself will give you a sign.
 Behold, a <span style="font-weight:Bold;color:Red;">young woman</span> shall conceive and bear a son, and shall call his name Imman′u-el. &mdash; Isaiah 7:14 RSV (Revised Standard Version)